 Thanks to these inequalities, we can proceed up to a certain point as in the proof of \cite[Proposition 4.1]{BBLV}, where the parameters $\delta_{i}$ are all equal to $0$.
-It is worth emphasizing, however, that our proof is not just a mere adaptation of techniques used for the orthotropic parabolic $p$-Laplacian.
-Indeed, we are soon obliged to handle the more degenerate situation where $\max\,\{\delta_{i}\}>0$, which requires a substantial deviation from the strategy adopted in \cite{BBLV}.
-This deviation is inspired by an idea exploited in \cite[Section 5.2]{BBLV-elliptic}, in the elliptic setting.
-More specifically, we need to perform the subsequent Moser iteration using a new measure $d\mu$, which is absolutely continuous with respect to the $(n+1)$-dimensional Lebesgue measure and is supported on the set whose complement coincides with the region\footnote{More precisely, in the limiting case $p=2$, the parameter $\delta$ is replaced by $\delta+1$.}
+In that setting, the combination of standard and nonstandard Caccioppoli inequalities is sufficient to implement the iteration scheme.
+A substantial difference arises in the present framework, where $\max\,\{\delta_{i}\}>0$.
+In this case, the degeneracy region of the orthotropic operator on the right-hand side of (\ref{eq:equation}) is no longer of measure zero, and this prevents a direct application of the argument used in \cite{BBLV}.
+To overcome this difficulty and handle the more degenerate situation where $\max\,\{\delta_{i}\}>0$, we have to resort to an idea exploited in \cite[Section 5.2]{BBLV-elliptic}, in the elliptic setting.
+More specifically, we need to perform the Moser iteration using a new measure $d\mu$, which is absolutely continuous with respect to the $(n+1)$-dimensional Lebesgue measure and is supported on the set whose complement coincides with the region\footnote{More precisely, in the limiting case $p=2$, the parameter $\delta$ is replaced by $\delta+1$.}